-Covid-19 coronavirus: No new cases for fourth day in row - Ashley Bloomfield
+Covid 19 coronavirus: No new cases for fourth day in row - Ashley Bloomfield

-There are no new Covid-19 cases today - the fourth day in a row without one, Director-General of Health Ashley Bloomfield says.
+There are no new Covid-19 cases today and Director-General of Health Ashley Bloomfield said it is his "great hope" that New Zealand has seen the last of the deaths associated with coronavirus.

+It is the fourth day in a row without a new case.

 In fact, the number of new Covid-19 cases in the past seven days has been just two.

-There the total number of confirmed and probable cases in New Zealand since the pandemic began is 1503.
+The total number of confirmed and probable cases in New Zealand since the pandemic began is 1503.
 Ninety-seven per cent of people with the virus have recovered.

+Bloomfield said he was feeling "encouraged, as we all should" when it comes to the low new numbers.

+He said this bodes well for him giving his recommendation to Cabinet around expanding the max gathering rules.

 Bloomfield said the Government has secured an extra 360,000 flu vaccines.